-The issuance of internal TLAC by a material sub-group should credibly support the resolution strategy and the passing of losses and recapitalisation needs to the resolution entity.
-If this cannot be achieved, authorities should require the G-SIB to make changes to their internal TLAC issuance strategies in order to improve its resolvability.
-For example, internal TLAC may be issued directly from the relevant entity within the material sub-group to the resolution entity or indirectly through multiple legal entities within the group.
-To avoid possible double counting, authorities should consider applying an internal TLAC deduction approach or an equivalently robust supervisory approach.
+The issuance of internal TLAC by a material sub-group - whether issued directly from the relevant entity within the material sub-group to the resolution entity or indirectly through each legal entity in the chain of corporate ownership - should credibly support the resolution strategy and the passing of losses and recapitalisation needs to the resolution entity.
+If this cannot be achieved, authorities should consider requiring the G-SIB to make changes to their internal TLAC issuance strategies in order to improve its resolvability.

 Internal TLAC is issued from an entity or entities within the material sub-group to the resolution entity.
-Authorities should determine the internal TLAC issuance strategy in consultation with the G-SIB, including whether the issuance of non-common equity internal TLAC instruments should occur directly between the relevant entity within the material subgroup and the resolution entity or pass through multiple legal entities.
+Authorities in consultation with G-SIBs should decide whether the issuance of non-common equity internal TLAC instruments should occur directly between the relevant entity within the material sub-group and the resolution entity or whether the distribution of internal TLAC should follow the existing chain of legal entity ownership ("daisy chain").
 Direct issuance may provide greater transparency and legal certainty to home and host authorities, but the conversion of internal TLAC into equity could create changes in the resolution group's structure.
-Indirect issuance through multiple legal entities in the chain of corporate ownership ("daisy chain") may help avoid changes in the resolution group's structure, but this has to be balanced against the complexity of issuing internal TLAC through different legal entities.
+Daisy chain issuance, on the other hand, may help avoid changes in the resolution group's structure, but this has to be balanced against the complexity of issuing internal TLAC through different legal entities (including where such entities may be incorporated in a third jurisdiction other than that of the home or host authority).